Shahid-Roofi-Khan/converse.js/README.md

 # Overview

-This is my fork of converse.js that i will use with jabberd or jabberd2 backend in'sha'Allah.
+This is my fork of converse.js a small XMPP client easy to get up and running.
+But i dropped the idea of using it in future because of XMPP protocol being not suitable for my project

 ## usage:
 make serve